JavaScript is disabled by your browser. Many features will not work.

 Diet

 Ideally, you should strive to build muscle while maintaining low body fat.
 The best way to accomplish this goal, is to eat exactly according to your needs, no less and no more.
 Generally, eat three meals a day; eat until you are about 80% full; and never snack.
 If you have a slow metabolism, you may only need two meals daily.
 When doing two meals, my personal preference is breakfast and dinner because that works best for my schedule.
+But make sure that you eat dinner several hours before going to bed, as much as five to six hours ahead of bedtime.
+If you go to bed hungry, your body will burn more fat than carbohydrates during sleep.

 Your appetite is not an accurate gauge of how much food you truly need.
 Our bodies were designed to protect themselves against famine.
 Your appetite tells you to eat more than you need so that you can store the excess as fat to tide you through periods of shortage.
-That is why you should only eat until you are about 80 percent full (more or less depending on your own metabolism).
-And as for snacking, the many little extra meals during the day can easily double your calories.

 Tip for feeling full: Let's say that you're skipping lunch but are getting hungry.
 You can give yourself a feeling of fullness by drinking a large glass of water.
 Better yet, add supplements to it.
 Such supplements could include fruit and vegetable extract powders.
 I use spinach extract.
 I also add beta alanine for energy.